motioneye-project/motioneyeos/board/raspberrypi/readme.txt

 Configure Buildroot
 -------------------

-The rpi_defconfig configuration is a minimal configuration with all that is required to bring the Raspberry Pi.
-You should base your work on this
+The raspberrypi_defconfig configuration is a minimal configuration with all that is required to bring the Raspberry Pi.
+You should base your work on this defconfig:
-defconfig:

-  $ make rpi_defconfig
+  $ make raspberrypi_defconfig

 If you want to use a persistent rootfs, skip to "Build the rootfs", below.